- Government Engineer of the Year, 2018

 Nominated by the American Society of Civil Engineers

-Alan Murray, P.E., Snohomish County Department of Planning and Development, has been selected as the recipient of the 2017 Government Engineer of the Year Award in recognition of his many contributions to improving the region’s wastewater infrastructure while serving as facility planner and a project administrator for Metro and for his service in the Department of Planning and Development for Snohomish County.
+Jeffrey A. Lundt, P.E., Wastewater Treatment Division of the King County Department of Natural Resources and Parks, has been selected as the recipient of the 2018 Government Engineer of the Year Award in recognition of his many contributions to improving the region’s wastewater infrastructure.
+He is always looking for better way to deliver projects and seeks innovative solutions to design challenges.

 - Has contributed significantly in the application of engineering principles in Local, State, or Federal Government projects.

 - Has led in improving the application of technology for public benefit.